telerik/blazor-docs/components/treelist/filter/overview.md

 ### Customize The Filtering Fields

-You can customize the editors rendered in the TreeList by providing the `FilterEditorType` attribute, exposed on the `<TreeListColumn>`, or by utilizing the points above.
+You can customize the filter editors rendered in the TreeList by providing the `FilterEditorType` attribute, exposed on the `<TreeListColumn>`, or by utilizing the points above.
 The `FilterEditorType` attribute accepts a member of the `TreeListFilterEditorType` enum:

 | Field data type | TreeListFilterEditorType enum members              |